rjframe/json-rpc/README.md

     // Now create a client.
     auto client = new RPCClient!MyAPI("127.0.0.1", 54321);

-    // These are blocking calls that return the function's response. client.a(true, 2, "somestring");
+    // These are calls that return the function's response. client.a(true, 2, "somestring");
     assert(client.x(3) == false);
     assert(client.i() == 100);

-    // `call` is blocking, but returns the RPCResponse from the server. auto resp2 = client.call(x, 3);
+    // `call` returns the RPCResponse from the server. auto resp2 = client.call(x, 3);

-    // Non-blocking calls are possible too.
-    auto id = client.callAsync(i);
-    RPCResponse asyncResponse;
-    while (! client.response(id, asyncResponse)) {}
-    // Do something with asyncResponse here.
 }
 ```

 Current status:

-* This is currently not usable.
+* This is currently usable but not stable (so, usable-ish).
-* The server will execute async functions.
-* I'm also experimenting with more of a promise/future API instead.

 Documentation is currently in the docs/ folder and is not rebuilt often; I'll
 host them properly it once the project is ready.